How Should I Plead at My Arraignment?

 If a defendant pleads no contest, they acknowledge that the prosecution has enough evidence to prove they committed a crime but does not admit guilt.
 In other words, the defendant essentially admits committing the crime.
 When a defendant enters this plea at arraignment, the court proceeds the same way it would proceed if the individual pleaded guilty.

-For more information on what to do at your arraignment, contact our experienced aggressive criminal defense lawyer at Berry Law Firm today.
+For more information on what to do at your arraignment, contact our experienced aggressive criminal defense lawyer at Berry Law today.